AOSSIE-Org/CarbonAssistant-Agent/README.md

 - You will redirected to DialogFlow's project page.
 On this screen - select your timezone - don't change the language.
 Then select 'Create' and wait for the process to complete.
 - Once done, select the Settings gear icon at the top left and then go to Export and Import tab.
 - On this screen, select 'Restore from Zip' and restore the zip you downloaded!
+- Go to the 'Fulfillment' tab and you will see a field 'Webhook', you have to enter your own https endpoint.
+You can create your webhook by following [Part 2](https://gitlab.com/aossie/CarbonAssistant-Function) of the deployment.
 - That's it, you are almost there!
 Next select the 'Integrations' tab and then under Google Assistant section click on 'Integration Settings' and click on Test!
 You are done!
 - Now, the Google assistant action has been deployed only for your Gmail account.
 You can fire up your Google Assistant app and test it!